backdrop-contrib/menu_firstchild/README.txt

 Copy the menu_firstchild folder to your sites/all/modules directory.
-Navigate to admin/build/modules and enable the module Navigate to admin/build/menu and click on the menu you to customize Add a new menu link or edit an existing link then enter <firstchild> as the link path to turn it into a
+Navigate to admin/build/modules and enable the module Navigate to admin/build/menu and click on the menu you to customize Add a new menu link or edit an existing link then enter <firstchild> as the link path to turn it into a parent item linking to its first viewable child.

 CONTACT
 Henri MEDOT <henri.medot[AT]absyx[DOT]fr>